Idea

 - a picture of the face is sent to the private cloud server

-- the server requests to a third party API to detect the mood of the user, from the face picture
+- the server asks a third party API to detect the user’s mood from the face picture

 - the mood metric is used to select a light color